Menu

 • The installation location of the air washer should allow for 100% fresh air intake from the outside during the summer and recirculated indoor air during the winter.
 To achieve this, it is recommended to install the air washer near an openable window, which should be fully open in summer and closed in winter.

-• Installing a drainage system with a minimum diameter of 3 inches at the installation site is essential, especially for industrial air washers in factories, workshops, and large warehouses.
+• Installing a drainage system with a minimum diameter of 3 inches (7.62 cm) at the installation site is essential, especially for industrial air washers in factories, workshops, and large warehouses.

 • The installation location of the air washer should be selected in an area that allows for easy access around the unit for maintenance and repair.